 It’s been over three years now since we’ve moved from Melbourne, Victoria, to the much bigger state of Queensland.
 Besides relocating more than 2,000 km north and getting to enjoy sub-tropical weather these days, you wouldn’t think that moving to Queensland involves experiencing some sort of ‘culture shock’, would you?
 After all, it’s still Australia and Australia is not that diverse in terms of culture, right?!

-Well… here are 11 things about Queensland that are really different if you’re from interstate.
+11 Things about Queensland that are Really Different if you’re from Interstate

 In fact, I sometimes feel like I’m in a different country.
 You don’t notice these things so much when you just come up for that sun-seeking holiday.
 Or maybe you do because you’re way more observant than I am.

 Of course, this list is totally subjective and I’m making sweeping generalisations so take it or leave it.

 Beach safety is ridiculously important in Australia.
 Here is a country that is choc-a-block with absolutely gorgeous, and often isolated, beaches.
 The water usually looks magnificent, it’s often hot, and all you want to do is jump in and cool down.

 Every year people drown at the beach (63 in 2015/16).
 They swim where they shouldn’t or have no idea about how dangerous the ocean can be.
 People get swept out into the sea from just standing in knee-deep water because they don’t understand about rips and currents.
 If you haven’t grown up here or aren’t used to ‘reading the waves’, you probably have no idea on where it’s safe to swim.

 Swim where you can be rescued.
 Swim between the flags.
 After a near-drowning incident at an unpatrolled beach, I no longer take this lightly.